SaizFerri/ros-robotic-task/README.md

 ### Training a convolutional neural network

 In addition to the fully-connected network, I trained a convolutional neural network to compare the results.
 The CNN is composed of a single convolutional layer with 32 filters of size $3 \times 3$, stride 1 and padding 1.
-The convolutional layer was followed by a pooling layer of size $2 \times 2$, to reduce the dimensions of the image by a factor of 2, and 3 fully-connected layers with 120, 84 and 10 neurons.
+The convolutional layer was followed by a pooling layer to reduce the dimensions of the image by a factor of 0.5, and 3 fully-connected layers with 120, 84 and 10 neurons.
 The convolutional layer and both first fully-connected layers are followed by a ReLU activation function.
 The model was also trained with a cross-entropy loss and the adam optimizer with a learning rate of 0.01 for 10 epochs.

 The accuracy of this model is ~98%.